Some interesting articles about Steadicams

 (or something!) takes the weight off you and allows you to rest?

-Answer: No. The best way to rest is to dock the rig back onto the stand.
+Answer: No. The best way to rest is to dock the rig back onto the

-chatting to the director or whoever while you're wearing the rig and wearing
+the trap of chatting to the director or whoever while you're wearing

-yourself out for no reason.
+the rig and wearing yourself out for no reason.

 There are two problems with the weight of the Steadicam:- 1: It's heavy